Goa Gospels

 Happy to be First

-Most of us ended up collapsing on the ground though and opt for a quick nap.
+Most of the group collapsed flat on the ground for a quick nap.

 Weary and Dozed off